mondoohq/.github/CONTRIBUTING.md

 ### Contributor License Agreement (CLA)

 Mondoo's CLA provides an extra layer of protection for both you, as a creator, and Mondoo, as a recipient of your work.
-Grab yourself a cup of tea, cozey blanket and read through the [Mondoo Individual Contributor License Agreement (CLA)](CLA.md).
+Grab yourself a cup of tea, cozy blanket and read through the [Mondoo Individual Contributor License Agreement (CLA)](CLA.md).

 Each Pull Request (PR) will run a check to ensure you've signed the CLA.
 If you have not, a comment will be inserted into the PR instructing you on how to do so.